Ahmadzadeh920/Blog-Customized/README.md

 # Features
+Introduction of the course
 - Setting up project with Docker (dockerfile/docker-compose)
-- Setup Django Model for a Blog
+- Setup Django Model for a Blog and AbstractBaseUser
-- Setup customized Authentication by AbstractBaseUser in the accounts app
-- Implement Class Based Views for Blog models in the blog app
+- Implement Class Based Views
+- Django RestFramework and Serializers (FBV)
+- ClassBasedViews in RestFramework (views,generic,viewset)

+- Api Documentation with swagger and redoc
+- Authentication API (Token/JWT)
+- Customized Authentication API (Token/JWT)
+- Reformat and Lint (flake8,black)
+- Django TestCase and PyTest
+- Django CI with github actions
+- Populate Database with Faker and Django Commands
+- Cores Headers
+- Load Testing with Locust
+- Background process with celery and redis
+- Cacheing with redis
+- Get ready for deploy (gunicorn/nginx)
+- Buy and Setup vps (IAAS)
+- Django CD with github actions
 # License
 MIT.